DriWater/MicroMeta/README.md

 one_part_MV
 ```

-##### Random effect Meta-analysis method based on QCAT test with permutation p-value performed on lineage.
+##### Random effect Meta-analysis method based on QCAT test with resampling p-value performed with all the OTUs.

 ``` r
 Method = "Het-SKAT"